learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/Markdown.md

 There are many more features used in Markdown, these are only a few.
 To read more about Markdown in regards to syntax, or other inquiries, consult this link: https://www.markdownguide.org/

 ## Use with Documentation
+Markdown is a vital tool used for documentation, an integral part of software engineering.
+The Markdown language can be used in README files, which are files with instructions on how to install, set up, and use the project, coupled with images, links and more.
+Markdown is also used in documentation within the project such as for API documentation, comments and descriptions written by developers, and more.
+Additionally, Markdown can be easily converted into different languages or formats such as PDF, HTML, and more.